 “Make sure that you’re voting in an informed way; don’t just go vote,” she says.
 “Just seeing that process is enough to equip a child with the confidence to want to do it later when it’s their turn.”

 At this moment of deep polarization, Coleman-Mortley says helping kids out of their homogeneous circles and diversifying who they talk with and listen to is a “valiant civic act.”
 (It’s good for parents, too.)

 Even if parents disagree with their teen’s political passion, she says, parents can use it as an opportunity to develop civic skills.
-Have teens present a research project to the family, for example, to illustrate their point (call it “Convince Me!”), or encourage kids to go out and gather neighborhood support, maybe through signing a petition or raising money for their favorite cause.
+Have teens present a research project to the family, for example, to illustrate their point (call it “Convince Me!”), or encourage kids to go out and gather neighborhood support.
+Maybe have them sign a petition or raise money for their favorite cause.

 Get creative about activism

 “Parents will want to direct that passion in a positive manner,” she says.
 “Parents have to be creative.
 We can say, ‘I get that you’re excited about this; how can we channel this into something meaningful?’”
 Perhaps you’re not comfortable with your teenager attending a protest due to the pandemic or other concerns about safety.
 Brainstorm other options together: Write letters?
 Create activist TikToks?
 Raise money for a cause or candidate?
 Collaborate with your teenager to find options that work for both of you.